arshati/3D-graphics-animation/Interactive/Readme.md

 HOW WE INTERACTED WITH THE MODEL FOR THE VIDEO

 We edited the code so that we can interact with the model in the window after running.
-W key makes it zoom in
+W key makes it zoom in.
-Skey  makes it zoom out
+S key  makes it zoom out.
-To move up, down, right, left we use the direction keys
+To move up, down, right, left we use the direction keys.